The Michigan Alcohol Screening Test (MAST) is for identifying alcohol use disorders and assessing the impact of drinking on daily life.

 The benefits of using MAST are its ability to provide a thorough assessment of alcohol-related issues, its simple format that ensures ease of use, its validation across diverse populations, and its applicability in both clinical and self-assessment settings.
 These advantages make MAST a reliable and widely accepted tool for alcohol screening.

-The benefits of using MAST are as follows:
+The benefits of using the MAST include:

 Comprehensive Assessment of Alcohol-Related Problems